kelas-design/React-Vercel/README.md

 ## React X Vercel

-The React Blog is a web application built using React.js and deployed on Vercel.
+The `React X Vercel` is a web application built using React.js and deployed on Vercel.
 It provides a platform for users to read and publish blog posts in a simple and intuitive manner.

 ## About React.js